walter114/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.tudelft.nl/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Mobile Computing, Eye Tracking and Adversarial Transfering.
+bio: My research interests include Mobile Computing, Eye Tracking and Adversarial Learning.

 # Interests to show in About widget
 interests:
 - Mobile Computing
 - Eye Tracking
+- Privacy Preserving
-- Adversarial Transfering
+- Adversarial Learning

 # Education to show in About widget
 education: